Track Layouts, Layered Path Decompositions, and Leveled Planarity: Parameterized complexity

+We first sketch an argument as to why it is not possible to use Courcelle's Theorem (or any automata methods based on tree decompositions) to produce a fixed-parameter tractable algorithm for leveled planarity with respect to treewidth.
+Consider the family of graphs depicted in~\cref{fig:two-paths}.
+These graphs have bounded treewidth (in fact pathwidth at most $12$) and are leveled planar precisely when $p$ equals $q$.
+However, since $p$ and $q$ are unbounded it is necessary to carry more than a finite amount of state between bags in a treewidth decomposition when parsing the decomposition.
+Thus, the decompositions corresponding to leveled planar graphs cannot be recognized by automata or methods using automata such as Courcelle's Theorem.
+We now make this intuitive argument formal using the Myhill-Nerode Theorem for tree automata.

-Following Downey and Fellows~\citeappendix{FPT-Book}, we define a \emph{$t$-boundaried graph} to be a graph $G$ with $t$ designated \emph{boundary} vertices labeled $1,2,\ldots, t$.
+In order to avoid set-theoretic difficulties we consider only finite graphs whose vertices are drawn from a fixed countable set; this involves no loss of generality.
+Following Downey and Fellows~\cite{FPT-Book}, we define a \emph{$t$-boundaried graph} to be a graph $G$ with $t$ designated \emph{boundary} vertices labeled $1,2,\ldots, t$.
 Given two $t$-boundaried graphs $G_1$ and $G_2$ we define their \emph{gluing} $G_1 \oplus G_2$ by identifying each boundary vertex of $G_1$ with the boundary vertex of $G_2$ having the same label.

 An $n$-ary \emph{$t$-boundaried operator} $\otimes$ consists of a $t$-boundaried graph $G_\otimes = (V_\otimes, E_\otimes)$ and injections $f_i : \{1,\ldots, t\} \to V_\otimes$ for $1 \leq i \leq n$.
 Then for $t$-boundaried graphs $G_1,\ldots,G_n$ we define the $t$-boundaried graph $G_1 \otimes \cdots \otimes G_n$ by gluing each $G_i$ to $G_\otimes$ after applying $f_i$ to the boundary labels of $G_\otimes$.
 After the gluing the labels of $G_i$ are forgotten.